NCD-RisC/Data-cleaning-protocol/README.md

 plausibility ranges listed above:

 -   SBP &gt; DBP
+If multiple measurements of blood pressure are taken, the average SBP and DBP are calculated by discarding the first measurement and averaging the remainders.
+The averaging should be done after excluding measurements outside of univariate plausibility ranges noted in the first section and before applying multivariate constraints or multivariate outlier detection
 -   TC &gt; LDL
 -   TC &gt; HDL
 -   TC – (LDL + HDL) ≤ margin of error\*